-- Yogurt contains about 13 grams of lactose per serving, but its live and active cultures help digest the lactose for you, meaning many individuals with lactose intolerance are able to enjoy yogurt without discomfort.
+- Yogurt contains about 13 grams of lactose per serving, but its live and active cultures help digest the lactose for you.
+This means many lactose intolerant individuals are able to enjoy yogurt without discomfort.

 - A serving of Greek-style yogurt has 4 grams of lactose.

 - There’s even lactose-free ice cream!

 Because tolerance for lactose varies from person to person, lactose intolerance is a highly individualized condition.
 Talk with your doctor or a registered dietitian to better understand the lactose intolerant definition as it might apply to you and learn about a management approach that best suits you or your child.

 Strategies to Enjoy Dairy Foods

-The lactose intolerant definition shows that the condition is the result of a body’s intolerance for high levels of lactose, however, levels of lactose intolerance vary.
+Levels of lactose intolerance may very, as the condition is the result of a body’s intolerance for high levels of lactose.
 Some foods are more easily tolerated by the body and would be a good choice for many individuals.
 We suggest these tips to gradually bring dairy back into the diet:

 Sip It.
 Start with a small amount of milk daily and increase slowly over several days or weeks to tolerance.